GaloisInc/daedalus/pdf-driver/test/README.md

       make test_totext_font-exercises/test-summary

-      # it should say 0 problems, but that's because we've already captured the
+      # it should say "0 unexpected variances", but this doesn't mean there
-      # problems in this file:
+      # are no problems, we've already captured the problems in
+      # "variances.filelist":

       $ cat test_totext_font-exercises/variances.filelist
       helloworld.pdf